traderinteractive/filter-php/README.md

 The keys define the known fields in the array.
 Any fields in the array that are not in the specification are treated as "unknown" fields and may cause validation to fail, depending on the value of the `allowUnknowns` option.

 The filter specification for a single field is also an array.
-It can contain two special keys:
+It can contain predefined [filter options](#filter-options).
-* `required` defines whether this field is a required element of the array.
-This value overrides the global filter specification's
-  `defaultRequired` option.
-* `default` defines what the default value of this field is if none is given.
-A field with a default value will be guaranteed to be in the result.
-The `required` value does not affect `default` behavior.
-* `error` defines a custom error message to be returned if the value fails filtering.
-Within the error string, `{value}` can be used as a placeholder for the value that failed filtering.

 The rest of the specification for the field are the filters to apply.